data-djinn/second_cerebrum/Building Nix Derivations.md

 			- the build can only be performed on a machine & operating system matching the system type
 		- `name`: string used as a symbolic name for the package by `nix-env`
 			- appended to the output paths of the derivation
-		- `builder`: indentifies the program that is executed to perform the build
+		- `builder`: identifies the program that is executed to perform the build
 			- can either be a derivation itself, or a source (e.g. `./builder.sh`)
 	- every attribute is passed as an environment variable to the builder:
 		- strings & nums are passed in verbatim